 5. When You Stumble, Get Back On Your Feet

-As humans, we are quick to call quits on a new habit, especially after we make a mistake or fail to take the pertinent action.
-Especially, in the very early stages of cultivating new habits, your mind will inevitably resist the change and come up with a number of excuses to abandon ship and revert back to your old habits.
+As humans, we are quick to give up on a new habit, especially after we make a mistake or fail to take the pertinent action.
+Especially, in the very early stages of cultivating new habits, your mind will inevitably resist the change and fabricate a number of stories to abandon ship and revert back to your old habits.